Physician Assistant / Not Specified / New Hampshire / Permanent / Walk-in Physician Assistant (Charlestown Health Center)

 Requirements

-·Must have documentation of at least 3 credits in child development, education, recreation, or another field of study focused on children, awarded by a regionally accredited college or university.
+(2) A minimum of an associate's degree in child development, education, recreation, or other field of study focused on children, awarded by an accredited college or university;

-ADDITIONAL EXPECTATIONS
+ADDITIONAL EXPECTATIONS:

-·All of the candidates that are offered a job with the Boys and Girls Clubs of Central and Northern New Hampshire will have to submit for an FBI fingerprint background check and submit to a background check through the State of NH Criminal Records Dept. and FirstAdvantage.
+•All of the candidates who are offered a job with the Boys Girls Clubs of Central and Northern New Hampshire will have to submit for an FBI fingerprint background check and submit to a background check through the State of NH Criminal Records Dept. and FirstAdvantage.
 Note: The State of NH Childcare Licensing Bureau may prohibit you from being employed by the Boys Girls Clubs of Central and Northern New Hampshire should there be a disqualifying finding on your criminal record.
 In addition, even if the State of NH reviews your records and allows you to work at the Club, we still reserve the right to determine your employment status.

 •This organization has a zero-tolerance policy for abuse and will not tolerate mistreatment or abuse in its programs.
 Any mistreatment or abuse by an employee will result in disciplinary action, up to and including termination of employment and cooperation with law enforcement.